 So you’ve decided to grow amaryllis and take advantage of the beautiful yearly blooms.
 You’ve bought an amaryllis bulb, have your pot ready and made sure you’ve got the correct potting mix soil.
 Now all you have to do is plant it.
 But how do you go about doing that?

-- How should amaryllis bulbs be planted? – Detailed guide
+- How amaryllis bulbs should be planted – A detailed guide

 In this article I will cover in detail everything you need to know to plant amaryllis.
 But for those of you in a real hurry I have condensed the information into a few sentences.
 It seems that amaryllis bulbs can be confusing for many new home gardeners.
 At first glance it can be difficult to know which end of the bulb should be planted downwards.
 So how do you plant an amaryllis bulb?

-How should amaryllis bulbs be planted? – Detailed guide
+How amaryllis bulbs should be planted – A detailed guide

 Below are the steps you should follow to ensure your amaryllis bulb is planted correctly and grows healthy and provides colorful, abundant blooms.